micmejia/bible-dump/NKJV/Judges/Judg 7.md

 And the number of those who lapped, _putting_ their hand to their mouth, was three hundred men; but all the rest of the people got down on their knees to drink water.

 ###### 7
 Then the Lord said to Gideon, "By the three hundred men who lapped I will save you, and deliver the Midianites into your hand.
-Let all the _other_ people go, every man to his [^a]place."
+Let all the _other_ people go, every man to his place."

 ###### 8
 So the people took provisions and their trumpets in their hands.
 And he sent away all _the rest of_ Israel, every man to his tent, and retained those three hundred men.
 Now the camp of Midian was below him in the valley.